USS Liberty incident: Ongoing controversy and unresolved questions

 James Bamford, a former ABC News producer, says in his 2001 book Body of Secrets, that Israel deliberately attacked Liberty to prevent the discovery of what he described as war crimes, including the killing of Egyptian prisoners of war by the IDF that he alleges was taking place around the same time in the nearby town of El-Arish.
-However, according to CAMERA, his claim that 400 Egyptians were executed has been cast into doubt since reporters present in the town claimed that there had been a large battle and this was the main cause of casualties.
-Bamford also stated that eyewitness Gabi Bron had claimed he saw 150 people executed by Israeli troops at El-Arish.
+According to CAMERA, his claim that 400 Egyptians were executed has been cast into doubt since reporters present in the town claimed that there had been a large battle and this was the main cause of casualties.
+Bamford also stated that eyewitness Gabi Bron had said he saw 150 people executed by Israeli troops at El-Arish.
 However, Gabi Bron claimed to have only seen 5 people executed by Israeli troops.

 The press release for the BBC documentary film Dead in the Water states that new recorded and other evidence suggests the attack was a "daring ploy by Israel to fake an Egyptian attack" to give America a reason to enter the war against Egypt.
-It claimed that President Lyndon B. Johnson launched allegedly nuclear-armed aircraft targeted against Cairo from a U.S. aircraft carrier in the Mediterranean.
+It stated that President Lyndon B. Johnson launched allegedly nuclear-armed aircraft targeted against Cairo from a U.S. aircraft carrier in the Mediterranean.
 The aircraft were recalled only just in time, when it was clear the Liberty had not been sunk and that Israel had carried out the attack.
 An information source for the aircraft being nuclear-armed, James Ennes later stated:

 It is clear that I was mistaken about the aircraft involved, as F4s do not carry nuclear weapons.
 Others tell me that the aircraft that were launched carried Bullpup missiles, which might easily be mistaken for nuclear bombs.
 And we learned much later that the USS America was involved in a nuclear weapons loading drill at the very time the ship learned of the attack on the Liberty and that this drill is one factor that delayed Americas response to our call for help.
 It is also possible that those were the weapons seen by our sources.

 Also confusing this issue is an oral history report from the American Embassy in Cairo, now in the LBJ Library, which notes that the Embassy received an urgent message from Washington warning that Cairo was about to be bombed by U.S. forces, presumably in mistaken retaliation for the USS Liberty attack.
 That strange message was never explained or cancelled.